naturalsolutions/ecoReleve-Core/README.md

 	• /vernacular/list parameter(s) : filter
 	List of taxon with vernacular name that begin with 'filter' for a table

+	• /taxon/import/taxref parameter(s) : limit, offset, condition, taxrefversion, deletecond
+	Import of taxon from a taxref table fieltred by 'condition'.
+You can use deletecond for avoid duplicated row.

+	• /taxon/import/taxref/count parameter(s) : condition, taxrefversion
+	Number of taxon with that 'condition'

+	• /taxon//taxref/version/list
+	List of taxref version in database

+	• /taxon/taxref/list/autocomplete/:field parameter(s) : condition
+	List autocomplete from taxref 'field'. used for taxonomy rang (kingdom, phylum, ...)

 -----------------
 	• /TViewTrx_Radio/:id
 	Return detail of a radio object 'id'